-It looks cosy, yet practical.
+It looks cozy, yet practical.
 The open plan shelving and the glass tables also add to a less cluttered look.
-Note the use of the difficult space in the back corner – perfect hideaway for that unsightly and cumbersome TV.
+Note the use of the difficult space in the back corner – the perfect hideaway for that unsightly and cumbersome TV.

 A simple rug or two on the floor again adds spaciousness to the bedroom.

 Headboards Don’t Take Up Space – They Make Up for It in Their Impact!

 Yes, I am afraid so.
 You have to go and invest in a headboard.
 A master bedroom, no matter what size needs one.

 They have a big visual impact and can be creative yet simple.
 The taller the headboard the taller the room will look.
 You can go wild on this element in a room, but I like this simple yet elegant one that does not compete with the geometric wall paper nor the window treatment.

 Go Forth, Be Brave and Have Fun!

 And let us not forget to save some money while making the most out of our bedrooms.
 My friend recently switched their energy bills through Simply Switch.